canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 Starting a business is a top task for Canadians and it’s not an easy one.
 There are legal requirements spread across the provinces and federal departments that depend on the size and type of business.
 Together with Innnovation Science and Economic Development Canada (ISED) and the Canada Revenue Agency (CRA), the Canada.ca team at TBS set out to improve the experience for Canadians starting a business via Canada.ca.
 The team started by exploring the user journey through the government requirements.
 The decisions identified in that journey were turned into tasks for a usability study with Canadians on the baseline Canada.ca site.
 We held a series of design sprints, testing design prototypes with Canadians as we went and measuring improvements against the baseline data.

 The new designs went live in the Business menu on Canada.ca in March 2017.
 After a few months, we measured the impact on the flow of web visitors.
 One of the big changes the team made was to bring the important step of 'Choosing a business name' up onto the Starting a business page, and to streamline the route to the name search page.
 The conversion funnel below shows the successful outcome.
 In the 2 month period before the optimization, only 10 people made it from the Starting a business page to the name search target.
-In the 2 months afterwards, over 1,200 people took the simplified path to that important page.
+In the 2 months afterwards, almost 500 people took the simplified path to that important page.

 **Conversion funnel for Canada.ca Starting a business to Name search - before and after optimization**